Hip-hop production: Mixing

 Mixing is the process of blending audio elements together to create a cohesive sound that clearly conveys the artist’s intended experience for the listener.
 This process is the final step of music production, after songwriting, arrangement, and recording have been completed.
 Mixing involves adjusting audio tracks and applying tools such as equalizers, compression, and effects.
 The purpose of this is to produce a final product where all the elements in the song complement each other to create an intended listening experience.
 Mixing is considered a creative process, as there is no definite right or wrong way to mix a song.
 Each mixing engineer mixes with their own style and inputs their own creative intent to the track.
-Rhythm and vocals are the most important aspects to the hip hop genre and it is crucial to consider this when mixing.
+Rhythm and vocals are the most important aspects of the hip-hop genre, and it is crucial to consider this when mixing.

-Vocals are one of the most essential elements to the overall sound of hip hop tracks and attract the most attention.
+Vocals are one of the most essential elements to the overall sound of hip-hop tracks and attract the most attention.
 They are often mixed with heavy processing, including equalization (EQ), compression, and the use of effects such as reverb and delay.
-In modern hip hop, auto-tune has become a defining characteristic and adds a stylized, almost robotic effect to the artist's voice.
+In modern hip-hop, auto-tune has become a defining characteristic and adds a stylized, almost robotic effect to the artist's voice.
 Occasionally, vocal mixing can also include effects such as saturation or pitch modulation to bring a certain stylistic sound.

-Mixing the beat in hip hop involves having a strong low-end that complements the vocals.
-Most hip hop beats consist of elements such as the 808 bass, kick, snare, hi-hats, and melodic instruments such as synths or samples.
+Mixing the beat in hip-hop involves having a strong low-end that complements the vocals.
+Most hip-hop beats consist of elements such as the 808 bass, kick, snare, hi-hats, and melodic instruments such as synths or samples.
 Having a good mix means every element should be distinguishable with its own place in the sonic soundscape.
-Each element should complement each other, with the sub-bass frequencies in particular.
+Each element should complement the others, with the sub-bass frequencies in particular.
 The sub-bass frequencies, which include the 808 and the kick, can often clash and cause muddiness when they play at the same time.
-To avoid the clash, EQ and sidechain compression is often used to carve out distinct spaces for each element, allowing the kick to punch through between the sustained 808 bass.
+To avoid the clash, EQ and sidechain compression are often used to carve out distinct spaces for each element, allowing the kick to punch through between the sustained 808 bass.

 Panning and managing the stereo field are important in creating space in the mix.
 Typically, instruments such as hi-hats, cymbals, and other various background elements are panned to different parts of the stereo field.
 The vocals, 808, kick, and snare are left in the center.
 This arrangement of panning will avoid clashing between the vocals and main drums, while creating width and immersion.

 Special effects such as reverb, delay, and distortion are at times, used sparingly.
 Reverb is used to add depth and space, while delay is used to create rhythm between the vocal and instrumental elements.
 Small amounts of saturation can be applied to the drums for more presence, or vocals to add warmth and harmonics.